redwoodjs/redwood/docs/docs/background-jobs.md

 ![jobs-before](/img/background-jobs/jobs-before.png)

-If we want the email to be send asynchronously, we can shuttle that process off into a **background job**:
+If we want the email to be sent asynchronously, we can shuttle that process off into a **background job**:

 ![jobs-after](/img/background-jobs/jobs-after.png)